OmarMiniesy/Notes/Windows/Windows OS/Windows Processes.md

 **Sessions** are a collection of process that represent a single user's session.
 - Sessions are assigned unique IDs that are incremental starting from `1`.
 - Session `0` is used for Windows system services and is isolated.

+**DLLs**, or *Dynamic Link Libraries*, are files that contain code and data and can be used by more than one program.
+- DLLs promotes modularized code and efficient memory usage.
+- DLLs export function, and programs call these functions to use them.
+- DLLs are assigned as dependencies when they are loaded into a program.

+When *run-time dynamic linking* is used to load DLLs into a program, a function like `LoadLibrary` is used to load the DLL at run time.
+Then, `GetProcAddress` is needed to identify the exported DLL function to call.
+- This technique is used by attackers.

+#### Portable Executable (PE)

+This is a file format used to store and load executable code.
+- It contains headers that tell Windows how to deal with the file, map it to memory, and run it.
+- This includes `.exe`, `.dll`, `.sys`, and some `.ocx`.

+The PE layout is composed of the *Header* and the *Sections*
+- **Header**
+	1. *DOS Header*: This has the file type.
+It has the magic bytes `MZ` hex for `.exe` files, and it allows tools to recognize the file as an executable.
+	2. *DOS Stub*: This prints the message `This program cannot be run in DOS mode` if it is run in DOS.
+This is its only use.
+	3. *PE File Header*: This marks the start of the PE format, and it contains the file format, the signature and file header, and other important headers.
+It is identified by the `PE` hex.
+	4. *Optional Header*: Defines how the file is mapped in memory, contains the entry point, the image base, section alignment, size of the image, and DLL characteristics.
+	5. *Data Dictionaries*: Part of the optional header and they point to important tables.
+	6. *Section Table*: Defines the available sections and information present in the file.
+A section stores the content of a file, such as code, imports, or data.
+- **Sections** (Actual Content)
+	- `.text`: contains code and and entry point.
+	- `.data`: contains global variables and initialized data.
+	- `.rdata` `.idata`: contains imports
+	- `.reloc`: contains relocation information
+	- `.rsrc`: contains application resources like images or icons.
+	- `.debug`: contains debug information

 ---
 ##### `System` process